freeolabini/freeolabini.github.io/_src/en/statement-from-ola.md

   - en
 date: 2019-04-17
 image: /img/olasite.jpg
-title: Statement from Ola Bini from El Inca prison, Quito
+title: Ola Bini’s statement from arbitrary detention at El Inca Prison, Ecuador
 ---

 1. First, I want to thank all my supporters out there.
 I've been told about the attention this case is getting from all the world, and I appreciate it more than I can say.
 To my friends, family and nearest ones: all my love - you're constantly in my thoughts.